icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [pretty-html-log](https://github.com/angular-extensions/pretty-html-log) - A module that allows you to pretty print the inner HTML of ComponentFixtures, DebugElements, NativeElements or even plain HTML strings to the console.
 This is very useful for debugging Angular component tests in Jest.
 * [log4ngx](https://github.com/secondbounce/log4ngx) - A Typescript logging framework for Angular projects, based on concepts used in Log4j, Log4net, etc.
 * [ngx-wlog](https://github.com/w5g-wywiwyg/ngx-wlog) - A logger for Angular applications, drawing inspiration from the .NET [NLog](https://nlog-project.org/).
+* [ng-route-logger](https://github.com/souravion/ng-route-logger) -   A simple and powerful library that helps you track page navigation times inside your Angular application.

 #### Maps